Projects and activities

 Events

-The myriad events we support include the biennial Royal Albert Hall festival, concerts at major London venues including LSO St Lukes and the Shaw Theatre as well as numerous local performances and concerts.
+The myriad events we support include the biennial Royal Albert Hall festival, concerts at major London venues including LSO St Lukes and the Shaw Theatre.
+Numerous performances take place throughout the year in inspirational locations such as The British Library, Coal Drops Yard and Camden Market to name a few.
+These events provide a platform to showcase the talents of Camden’s young people to the wider community.

 Past projects